COURSE INFORMATION

 COURSE LEARNING OUTCOMES

-1 Analyze and /or design a small electrical circuit
+1 Analyse and /or design a small electrical and electronic circuits

 COURSE CONTRIBUTION TO...
 PROGRAM COMPETENCIES